A FEW OF GEORGE’S NOTABLE VICTORIES

 Hackensack Jury Awards Million:

-In 1994 a Hackensack jury awarded Bill Synder a $1.2 M in the landmark case Synder v.
-American Association of Blood Banks.
+In 1994 George won the only jury verdict in history against the United States Blood Industry for his client William Synder.
 Bill, a retired factory worker, was given an AIDS containated blood product during heart in August 1984.
-Bill wanted answers about how this happened to him but no lawyer would take his case.
-It was six months before the country’s blood industry began testing blood for AIDS and everyone assumed it was an unavoidable risk of blood.
 The case is a true David & Goliath story that centers around friendship and persistence in the wake of personal tragedy.
 George uncovered the blood industy’s conspiracy that delayed testing for AIDS for almost two years to save money.
 George fought the case for six years through two appeals to the New Jersey appellate division and Supreme Court and trial.
 The evidence produced at the two month trial fuled a congressional investigation into the blood industry and the FDA.
 The case affected everyone connected to it and is widely reported.

 Other notable cases, include: